-11.7.15.1 Completion Requirements for a Postgraduate Diploma in Public Policy, Including Concentration, Award
+11.7.15.1 Completion Requirements for a Postgraduate Diploma in Public Policy (Exit) Award

-To be awarded a Postgraduate Diploma in Public Policy (PgD), including Concentration, the following must be satisfied:
+To be awarded a Postgraduate Diploma in Public Policy (PgD) the following must be satisfied:

-- a student must complete 120 (CATS) credits of coursework as follows: - a) 120 (CATS) Credits in six (6) Modules - b) Students must achieve a minimum overall grade average of Pass with Merit or above, on the MBRSG Grading Scale.
+- a student must complete 120 (CATS) credits of coursework as follows: - a) 120 (CATS) Credits in six (6) Modules. - b) Students must achieve a minimum overall grade average of Pass with Merit or above, on the MBRSG Grading Scale.

-Our Postgraduate Diploma in Public Policy (PgD), including Concentration(s), graduates will find themselves working in a range of public and private sector organizations.
-The Postgraduate Diploma in Public Policy (PgD), including Concentration(s) award will equip graduates to operate effectively in an environment where public policy options have multiplied and where the boundaries between public and private entities have become increasingly blurred.
+Our Postgraduate Diploma in Public Policy (PgD) graduates will find themselves working in a range of public and private sector organizations.
+The Postgraduate Diploma in Public Policy (PgD) award will equip graduates to operate effectively in an environment where public policy options have multiplied and where the boundaries between public and private entities have become increasingly blurred.

-Postgraduate Diploma in Public Policy (PgD), including Concentration(s), graduates may also be promoted into policy making and decision making roles with the public or private sector, because they now have a breadth of knowledge related to the field of public policy.
-Graduates with the various concentrations may be able to take up managerial decision making, consultancy or advisory positions in their areas of Concentration.
+Postgraduate Diploma in Public Policy (PgD) graduates may also be promoted into policy making and decision-making roles with the public or private sector, because they now have a breadth of knowledge related to the field of public policy.

-11.7.17 Graduate Module Descriptions: Postgraduate Diploma in Policy: Including Concentrations
+Graduate Module Descriptions: Postgraduate Diploma in Policy

-(Exit) Award from Master of Public Policy programs only
+(Exit) Award from Master in Public Policy programs only